Self-help for depression

 Talk it out with someone

 It’s common to withdraw when you’re feeling depressed, but this can make you feel worse.
-Try to reconnect with friends.
+Try instead to reconnect with friends.

 If you don’t feel like talking to someone you know, you could try connecting with others on the ReachOut Online Community.
+Or chat one-on-one with a peer worker via ReachOut PeerChat.

 Think about your media consumption

-Learn 5 tips on how to manage your social media use.
+Get 5 tips on how to manage your social media use.

 Join a depression support group

-Get creative
+Get creative or learn something new

 Develop a healthy sleep routine